Accrued Vacation Journal Entry: A 2026 Step by Step Guide On How to Record It Right

 Account Debit Credit

-Why the current rate and not the old one?
+Why use the current rate and not the old one?
 Because the liability represents what the company would owe today.
-If Marcus quit tomorrow, you'd pay him at $31.36.
-The balance sheet should reflect that.
+If Marcus quit tomorrow, you would pay him at $31.36.
+The balance sheet should reflect that obligation.

-At Dana's company with 60 employees, a 4% across-the-board raise in April required $3,200 in catch-up accrual entries.
-Not a huge number, but the kind that compounds into audit findings when you skip it for two years.
+At a 60-person company, a 4% across-the-board raise can require several thousand dollars in catch-up accrual entries.
+Not a large number on its own, but the kind that compounds into audit findings when you skip it for two consecutive years.

 Vacation Policies That Change the Accounting